-Rachel Feinstein’s multi–part installations, which contain autonomous sculptures and paintings, reveal her singular flair for synthesizing a myriad of cultural fascinations—religion, myth, beauty, mortality, decadence—into vignettes of the marvelous.
-Oil paintings on mirrored surfaces, flat propped sculptures reminiscent of stage dressings, and abstracted reworking’s of classical sculpture, confront persistent issues of artistic representation such as theatricality and illusionism.
-By layering quotations from diverse artistic, architectural, cultural, and stylistic sources—from religious iconography to Baroque sculpture, Romantic landscapes, and popular cartoons—art and history are charged with a burlesque sensibility.
+Rachel Feinstein’s multi-part installations reveal her singular flair for synthesizing a myriad of cultural fascinations—religion, myth, beauty, mortality, decadence—into vignettes of the marvelous.
+Borrowing freely from diverse artistic, architectural, intellectual, and stylistic sources, she explores issues of taste and desire, pairing visual and societal opposites such as romance and pornography; elegance and kitsch; fantasy and the utterly banal.
+Oil paintings on mirrored surfaces, flat propped sculptures reminiscent of stage dressings, and abstracted reworkings of classical sculpture confront persistent issues of artistic representation such as theatricality and illusionism.

 Feinstein currently lives and works in New York.